Frequently Asked Questions

 We are not a gluten free facility.

 One of the owners, Kelly, has a wheat allergy and has never had a reaction to our products.
-We have also never had a customers with Celiac Disease reach out to us letting us know they have had a reaction to our products either.
+We have also never had a customer with Celiac Disease reach out to us letting us know they have had a reaction to our products

 Who can I contact about doing a product review blog, website, etc?